isabella232/SC_VijaySharma/For Instructor/script.md

 ## Demo 1

 In this demo, we're using an app written using SpriteKit, but ReplayKit can be used with apps written purely in UIKit.

-We'll start by importing ReplayKit into our project by adding the following header to our Scene.
+You'll start by importing ReplayKit into our project by adding the following header to your Scene.

 ```
 import ReplayKit
 ```

-We've already added a button to start a recording, and the callback to handle the touch event.
+We've already added a button to start a recording, and a method to handle the touch event.
 In order to start recording using ReplayKit, in the body of the method, we'll first get a handle to the shared `RPScreenRecorder` object.
 We'll call `startRecording` passing in a callback.
 In the callback we'll update the state of the record button so that users know they're currently recording themselves.
 If there's an error, we'll just print that to the console.

 ```
 let recorder = RPScreenRecorder.shared()